corupta/CMPE483-Autonomous-Decentralized-Lottery/README.md

 * If the randomNumber is one of those, instead of using it to determine seed, I use the number of valid tickets in the contract, which is also pretty random.
 * Let's say that I award each prize to ticket with `winnerTicket = (seed - 1) % validTicketCount` until I say otherwise.
 * Yet, if I picked the seed as the `validTicketCount` directly, that'd give an unfair advantage to the last revealed ticket such that the first prize would always go to the first ticket.
 * To prevent it I've used `2^31-1 - validTicketCount` which maps to range `[1, 2^31 - 2]`
 (ignoring the case when no valid tickets are there, since redeem function would become uncallable in that case)
 * Which gives the advantage to first users if there're extremely many valid tickets but gives that advantage to a random ticket since it's very hard to estimate the first winner since `((2^31-1-validTicketCount) - 1) % validTicketCount` as its result changes the winner randomly as well.
 * In small validTicketCount such scheme is fairly random:
     * if validTicketCount is 50 the initial seed is 2147483597 and the first winner is 46
     * if validTicketCount is 49 the initial seed is 2147483598 and the first winner is 42
     * if validTicketCount is 51 the initial seed is 2147483596 and the first winner is 25
 * In bigger validTicketCount however it is not and it favors the first revealers:
     * if validTicketCount is 2147483590, the initial seed is 57 and the first winner is 56
     * if validTicketCount is 2147483591, the initial seed is 56 and the first winner is 55
     * if validTicketCount is 2147483589, the initial seed is 58 and the first winner is 57
 * But, with a tiny modification it is possible to make it all fairly random again:
 * Instead of using `winnerTicket = (seed - 1) % validTicketCount` directly,
 I use `seed = (seed * 16807 mod(2^31 - 1))` once in the beginning.
     * if validTicketCount is 50 the initial seed is 2147483597 and the first winner is 46
     * if validTicketCount is 49 the initial seed is 2147483598 and the first winner is 42
     * if validTicketCount is 51 the initial seed is 2147483596 and the first winner is 24
     * if validTicketCount is 2147483590, the initial seed is 57 and the first winner is 957998
     * if validTicketCount is 2147483591, the initial seed is 56 and the first winner is 941191
     * if validTicketCount is 2147483589, the initial seed is 58 and the first winner is 974805
 * Which makes it impossible to estimate the first winner in a localized manner such as (the first ones revealed) but instead changes the outcome randomly with every extra ticket revealed.

+<div style="page-break-after: always;"></div>

 * Now, there's only this tiny little problem left: Since the case when only 1 valid ticket exists is meaningless, the `(2^31-1-validTicketCount)` maps to `[1,2^31-3]` while our initial seed expects `[1,2^31-2]`.
     * An unfair disadvantage to one/two seed numbers are not a big problem when compared